The Aliens ululated on the poop deck.

 Look at what happened.
 I took four paragraphs to describe what took Donaldson six words.

 The right word is critical.
-Using a nonprecise word to not offend only leads to longer explanations, and burying your meaning in layers of confusion.
+Using a nonprecise word to not offend only leads to longer explanations, and burying your… Click To Tweet

 The essential point is.
 Words mean what they mean.
 They don’t mean what you lazily assume that they mean.

 To loosen this up, I would like to offer another example of precise word use.
 In 2005, I was the proud new owner of a Supercharged 1963 Avanti.
-I took Baby to the fanciest oil and lube shop I could find in Olympia, Wa.
+I took baby to the fanciest oil and lube shop I could find in Olympia, Wa.
 Nothing too good for it.
 I asked them to be extra attentive to the zerks as I had no history on how the previous owner lubed the undercarriage.
 Dead stares.
 Finally, I had to crawl under the Avanti and point out the zerks.
-As a helpful gesture, I pointed out other zerks in the garage. (pssst. a picture is at the top.)
+As a helpful gesture, I pointed out other zerks in the garage.

 To finish up, I’m sharing something on zerks from an abandoned electronic bulletin board.

 They all leak and won’t hold anything under pressure.

 They all get slimy, and dirt sticks to them.